Securing Azure CDN assets with token authentication

-This is a feature of Azure CDN Premium from Verizon, and is not available with Azure CDN Standard products.
-For a comparison of CDN features, see Azure CDN Overview.
+This is a feature of Azure CDN Premium from Verizon, and is not available with Azure CDN standard products.
+For a comparison of CDN features, see Azure CDN product features.

 How it works